Leonard Bernstein with Stewart

-Over the course of his career, he has written works for eminent artists and organizations such as the Orchestre Symphonique de Montréal, the Banff International String Quartet Competition, the Canadian Chamber Choir, Les Jeunesses musicales du Canada, the Edmonton Symphony Orchestra, violinist Andrew Wan, the Thirteen Strings of Ottawa and contralto Maureen Forrester, but he has also composed commissioned works for the Canadian Festival of Youth Orchestras and community orchestras such as the Oakville Chamber Orchestra and the Lethbridge Symphony Orchestra.
+Over the course of his career, he has written works for eminent artists and organizations such as the Orchestre Symphonique de Montréal, Les Jeunesses Musicales du Canada, the Banff International String Quartet Competition, the Canadian Chamber Choir, the Edmonton Symphony Orchestra, violinist Andrew Wan, the Thirteen Strings of Ottawa and contralto Maureen Forrester, but he has also composed commissioned works for the Canadian Festival of Youth Orchestras, and for community orchestras such as the Lethbridge Symphony Orchestra and the Oakville Chamber Orchestra.

-His compositions have been performed by orchestras from coast to coast in Canada, including the Vancouver, Newfoundland and Québec Symphony Orchestras, the Calgary Philharmonic, the National Youth Orchestra, l'Orchestre Métropolitain, Les Violons du Roy and I Musici de Montréal, by ensembles such as the Israel Chamber Orchestra, the Aeolian Winds and Le Quatuor Claudel, and by solo artists such as pianists Stéphane Lemelin and Paul Stewart, violinist Martin Beaver, organists Patrick Wedd and Dom André Laberge, and Boston Symphony principal horn player James Sommerville.
-His music has been frequently broadcast across Canada on CBC Radio and has been performed in Europe, the United States, India and South America.
+Stewart Grant's compositions have been performed by orchestras from coast to coast in Canada, including the Vancouver, Newfoundland and Québec Symphony Orchestras, l'Orchestre Métropolitain, the Calgary Philharmonic, the National Youth Orchestra, Sinfonia Toronto, I Musici de Montréal and Les Violons du Roy, by ensembles such as the Israel Chamber Orchestra, the Foothills Brass and Le Quatuor Claudel, and by solo artists such as pianists Stéphane Lemelin and Paul Stewart, violinist Martin Beaver, organists Patrick Wedd and Dom André Laberge, and Boston Symphony principal horn player James Sommerville.
+His music has been frequently broadcast across Canada on CBC Radio and has been performed in Europe, the United States, India, Taiwan and South America.